 Meet CJ Welsh, Master of Producing

-In this new occasional series, we hear from VCA & MCM students on what makes them tick, where they’ve been and where they’re going.
+In this new occasional series, we hear from Faculty of Fine Arts and Music students on what makes them tick, where they’ve been and where they’re going.
 First up it’s CJ Welsh, who recently graduated from the VCA’s Master of Producing program.

 My pathway to studying at the VCA was somewhat serendipitous.
 I finished an undergraduate degree in New Media at the ANU in 2009 and somehow found myself working in a completely unrelated industry, travel and sales, for six years.
 I was lost and wondering why I never did anything with my film degree, when I quite literally stumbled across the University of Melbourne Open Day in 2015.
 [VCA Master of Producing lecturer] Gus Howard gave a talk about the course and a chat afterwards convinced me to apply for the course.
 The kind of filmmaker produced at the VCA is the kind I want to be.

 I’m inspired by the tenacity of my fellow creatives.
 Watching their hard work come to fruition, and watching them push themselves to succeed makes me push myself.
 I read a lot of science-fiction and that inspires me too – seeing the positivity, faith and creativity that goes into imagining a future for the human race.
 That kind of imagination makes me feel like anything is possible.

 Set-backs, workload, rejections, creative blocks, negativity from others – it all adds up.
 When I started studying at the VCA, the biggest challenge for me was my friends and family questioning why I would quit a “stable” career in the travel industry to go into an industry fuelled by uncertainty and risk.
 It can be hard to explain to people who don’t feel the creative urge, but being surrounded by like-minds make it easier.